Coronary Artery Bypass Surgery: Day One of Recovery

 When your need for monitoring decreases, you will be transferred to a step-down unit in the hospital in preparation for your return home.

 During your recovery from bypass surgery, you will hear one universal theme: Everyone heals at a different pace.
 Your experience may vary from the typical course discussed below.

 Immediately after your surgery

-Since general anesthesia is used during the CABG procedure, you may be unconscious for several hours after surgery.
-Exactly when you wake up depends on a number of factors.
-For example, additional medications to control complications during or after your surgery may keep you unconscious longer.
+General anesthesia is used during the CABG procedure, so you may be unconscious for several hours after surgery.
+Exactly when you wake up depends on a number of things.
+For example, additional medicines to control complications during or after your surgery may keep you unconscious longer.

-While you are still unconscious, you will probably be taken to the intensive care unit, a special ward reserved for people who have just undergone significant surgeries.
-People usually remain in this unit for 1 to 3 days.
+While you are still unconscious, you will probably be taken to the intensive care unit, a special ward reserved for people who have just had significant surgeries.
+You might be in this unit for 1 to 3 days.
 A longer stay does not mean that your CABG surgery was not successful.
-It may mean, for example, that it is taking more time for your anesthesia to wear off or for fluid within your chest to drain.
+It may mean, for example, that it is taking more time for your anesthesia to wear off or for fluid in your chest to drain.

-When you become more alert, your doctor will prescribe pain medication.
-You may have a small machine that allows you to control when and how much pain medication you get, although this is more common after 24 to 48 hours.
-This machine (a PCA pump) has a device that you hold in your hand with a button to press to start medication flowing through your IV line.
+When you become more alert, your doctor will prescribe pain medicine.
+You may have a small machine that allows you to control when and how much pain medicine you get, although this is more common after 24 to 48 hours.
+This machine (a PCA pump) has a device that you hold in your hand with a button to press to start medicine flowing through your IV line.

 Getting out of the intensive care unit